SonicJuice/Recreational-Algorithms/README.md

-# Python Number Theory Research
+# Python Number Theory
-Implementations of number theory-based algorithms that I've researched!
+Implementations of interesting number theory concepts that I've researched!

 These include: